Update of the phase-shift analysis of the low-energy $\pi N$ data: Summary and discussion

-The hadronic model of this programme, the so-called `ETH model', is based on meson-exchange $t$-channel graphs, as well as on the $s$- and $u$-channel $N$ and $\Delta (1232)$ contributions (see Fig.~\ref{fig:FeynmanGraphsETHZ}); the model also contains the contributions from all well-established (four-star) $s$ and $p$ higher baryon resonances with masses up to $2$ GeV.
 The analysis of the measurements with the ETH model is performed at the second stage in each PSA; imposed at this stage are the theoretical constraints of crossing symmetry and isospin invariance, which the hadronic part of the $\pi N$ scattering amplitude of the ETH model obeys.
-To ensure that both isospin amplitudes (in each partial wave) are reliably determined from the measurements, joint analyses of the $\pi^+ p$ DB (tDB$_+$ for short, where the prefix `t' indicates the removal of the outliers from the initial DB) with either of the two $\pi^- p$ tDBs - i.e., with the DB of the $\pi^- p$ ES process (tDB$_-$) or with the one of the $\pi^- p$ CX reaction (tDB$_0$) - are performed.
-The optimal values of the model parameters and their Hessian matrix are obtained from these fits and are subsequently used in the generation of Monte-Carlo predictions for the low-energy constants of the $\pi N$ system, for the phase shifts, and for the standard observables.
-Representative examples of observables are: the differential cross section (DCS), the analysing power (AP), the partial-total cross section (PTCS), and the total cross section (TCS).
-Predictions for these observables may be extracted for any of the three low-energy processes, at any value of the relevant kinematical variables, i.e., energy and scattering angle for the DCS and AP, energy and laboratory-angle cut for the PTCS, and energy for the TCS.
-In regard to the exchanged state in the $I=J=0$ $t$-channel graph of the ETH model, the recent recommendation of the Particle-Data Group (PDG) \cite{pdg} is to make use of a Breit-Wigner mass between $400$ and $550$ MeV.
-As a result, fits of the ETH model to the data are recently performed at seven (equally weighted) $m_\sigma$ values between $400$ and $550$ MeV.
-All uncertainties in this work contain the effects of the $m_\sigma$ variation.
+To ensure that both isospin amplitudes (in each partial wave) are reliably determined from the measurements, joint analyses of the tDB$_+$ with the tDB$_-$ and with the tDB$_0$ are performed.
+The optimal values of the model parameters and the corresponding Hessian matrices are obtained from these fits, and are subsequently used in the generation of Monte-Carlo predictions for the low-energy constants of the $\pi N$ system, for the phase shifts, and for the standard low-energy $\pi N$ observables, i.e., for the differential cross section (DCS), for the analysing power (AP), for the partial-total cross section (PTCS), and for the total cross section (TCS).
+Predictions for these observables may be extracted for any of the three low-energy processes, at any value of the relevant kinematical variable(s), i.e., of the energy and the scattering angle for the DCS and the AP, of the energy and the laboratory-angle cut for the PTCS, and of the energy for the TCS.